lauramariel/ncm-ops-lab/prismops_capacity_lab/prismops_capacity_lab.rst

    .. figure:: images/cap10.png

 #.
-Switch back to the previous tab with the **Prism Central > Operations > Playbooks** browser tab.
-From the table view click to open the details for the “*Initials* - Automatically Generate Forecast Report” Playbook.
+Switch back to the previous **Prism Central > Operations > Playbooks** browser tab.
+From the table view click to open the details for the `*Initials* - Automatically Generate Forecast Report” Playbook.`

    .. figure:: images/cap11.png